azareljacobs/Wholesale_PartnerPortal/README.md

     -   **Frontend Controllers**: Handle frontend display including the partner list (`Partners/Index.php`) and partner detail view (`Partners/View.php`).
     -   **Security**: Frontend controllers implement checks to ensure only active partners are displayed to visitors.

-    - Controllers now make use of the `PartnerVisibilityService` for consistent visibility rules, the `PartnerDataSanitizerService` for cleaning up data, and the `PartnerLogoService` for handling logo uploads.
-Error handling is more consistent, we've cut down on duplicated visibility checks, and input sanitization now happens in dedicated services.
+    - Controllers make use of the [`PartnerVisibilityService`](Model/Service/PartnerVisibilityService.php:0) for consistent visibility rules, the [`PartnerDataSanitizerService`](Model/Service/PartnerDataSanitizerService.php:0) for cleaning up data, and the [`PartnerLogoService`](Model/Service/PartnerLogoService.php:0) for handling logo uploads.
+Error handling is consistent, duplicated visibility checks are minimised, and input sanitisation happens in dedicated services.

 -   **Blocks**:
     -   **Admin Blocks**: Prepare data and UI for admin forms and grids.